U.S. Codex Office, USDA.

 Codex was established in 1963 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 Through adoption of food standards, codes of practice, and other guidelines developed by its committees, and by promoting their adoption and implementation by governments, Codex seeks to protect the health of consumers and ensure fair practices in the food trade.

-(d) to consider methods of sampling and analysis for the determination of pesticide residues in food and feed;
+(c) Considering and elaborating methods of analysis and sampling for the determination of contaminants and naturally occurring toxicants in food and feed;

 Issues To Be Discussed at the Public Meeting

-The following items on the Agenda for the 51st Session of the CCPR will be discussed during the public meeting:
+The following items on the Agenda for the 13th Session of the CCCF will be discussed during the public meeting:

-- Matters referred to CCPR by CAC and/or other subsidiary bodies
+- Matters referred to CCCF by the Codex Alimentarius Commission and its subsidiary bodies

 - Matters of interest arising from other international organizations

 - Proposed draft maximum levels (MLs) for lead in selected commodities in the General Standard for Contaminants and Toxins in Food and Feed (GSCTFF) (CXS 193-1995)